 Data Archiving Plans for NIJ Funding Applicants

 In most instances, NIJ requires data sets resulting from funded research to be archived with the National Archive of Criminal Justice Data (NACJD).

 Data sets must be submitted 90 days before the end of the project period.
 In your application for NIJ research grants, you must include a brief (one- or two-page) data archiving plan.
-The purposes of the plan are (1) to demonstrate your recognition that data sets resulting from your research must be submitted as grant products for archiving and have budgeted accordingly, and (2) to describe how the data will be prepared and documented to allow reproduction of the project’s findings as well as future research that can extend the scientific value of the original project (see the Guide to Social Science Data Preparation and Archiving: Best Practice Throughout the Data Life Cycle, pdf 45 pages) Exit Notice.
+The purposes of the plan are (1) to demonstrate your recognition that data sets resulting from your research must be submitted as grant products for archiving and have budgeted accordingly, and (2) to describe how the data will be prepared and documented to allow reproduction of the project’s findings as well as future research that can extend the scientific value of the original project (see the Guide to Social Science Data Preparation and Archiving: Best Practice Throughout the Data Life Cycle, pdf 45 pages).
 Some amount of grant award funds is typically withheld for submission of research data along with the final report and other products/deliverables.

 - Anticipated manipulations of original, intermediate and final data sets (as applicable)

 - Methods of documentation of such manipulations

 - Preparation of the submission for archiving

 The plan should be submitted as an appendix to the funding application and labeled "Data Archiving Plan."
 The number of pages used for the plan does not count against the narrative page limit.
 It should include a brief description of the proposed data management and archiving process, including confidentiality protections and level of effort associated with meeting archiving requirements.
 It also should address submission of qualitative, quantitative and geospatial data, final research reports, instrumentation and data collection forms, and the privacy certificate and informed consent protocols, including protections for confidentiality (where applicable).
 Associated tasks should be reflected in the proposed project budget and budget narrative sections of the application.